Khmer traditional clothing: Chaktomuk period (1432—1525)

 After the fall of Angkor in 1431, the surviving Cambodians lost their awareness of the old way of living and developed new modes with more affinity to Buddhism than the former Hindu influences.

 Royalty: the King wore a long-sleeved shirt sewn at the top with rich embroidery and a collar sometimes with round decorations, sometimes with little sharp tips.
 There was a sort of epaulette sewn onto the shirt but arching upwards like Indra's bow, a Chinese style from the Tang dynasty.
-Criss-crossing the front were the kse-sangvar, chains of rank forming an X as they cross over one another, on top of them a diamond-shaped pendant.
-Below are knee-length, leg-hugging trousers decorated at the hem, covered by a chang kben descending to the thigh and with a belt at the waist.
+Crisscrossing the front were the kse-sangvar, chains of rank forming an X as they cross over one another, on top of them a diamond-shaped pendant.
+Below are knee-length, leg-hugging trousers decorated at the hem, covered by a Chong Kben descending to the thigh and with a belt at the waist.

 Other accessories include a rectangular loin-cloth at the front and sometimes two others on the side that look like fishtails.
 These pieces date from the Angkor era.
 The King wears a crown similar to one from the Angkor period, but with sharper points and higher.

 Men mostly went shirtless until they were sufficiently wealthy to find a suitable top.
-Ordinary Khmer males' attire was a wrap like a Chong Kben in several colours, but lifted to the thigh and strongly hugging the lower body to free it for physical work.
+Ordinary Khmer males' attire was a wrap like a Sompot Chong Kben in several colours, but lifted to the thigh and strongly hugging the lower body to free it for physical work.
 Noblemen wore a round collared shirt with a long pleat at the front and four pockets at the side.
 Most males wore their hair long.

 Women in this era wore highly decorated garments.
-Young women wrapped themselves in two metres of fabric in chាng pok style, revealing a small part of the stomach.
+Young women wrapped themselves in two metres of fabric in chong pok style, revealing a small part of the stomach.
 This fabric was usually decorated with several colours and pieces of silver, made of heavy or soft cotton depend on the wearer's wealth.
 Wealthy women wore the chong pok with extra fabric as a shawl sewn in place to the sampot.

 They wore their hair up in a bun or as a chignon attached with flowers and draped over the shoulder.
 Older women wore quieter colors with their favorite sampot samloy and jewellery of bracelets, necklaces and earrings, made from silver, gold and other metal.
 Older women wore their hair in chignon style only.

 Common women wore the same style of clothes as the upper class but in black, most wearing sarongs with no decoration or shawl except a serviceable krama.

+Longvek era (1529—1594)

+During this era, the Sampot was characterised by a front panel folded, rounded, and tucked into the waistband; sometimes revealing an undergarment descending to mid-calves.
+Women's clothing was complemented by a sbai, worn across the chest.
+Spanish Dominican priest Gabriel Quiroga de San Antonio documented 16th-century Cambodian customs, namely Khmer clothing, in his work A Brief and Truthful Relation of Events in the Kingdom of Cambodia: